 REASON 2: They’re not necessary.

 Ready Brek, Weetabix or most own-brand versions of these cereals are perfect for your baby.
-They contain no added sugar, salt and are fortified with iron just like baby porridges.
+They contain no added sugar or salt and are fortified with iron, like baby porridge.

 REASON 3: They can be high in sugar.

-Many baby porridge products contain puréed fruit or fruit concentrates, both of which are considered ‘free sugars’.
-It’s far better to mash or grate fruit into porridge or to serve fruit as finger food alongside the porridge.
+Many baby porridge products contain puréed fruit or fruit concentrates, considered free sugars.
+It’s far better to mash or grate fruit into porridge or serve it as finger food alongside the porridge.
 Mashed, grated and chopped fruit contain less ‘free sugar’ than purée fruit.